 What to bring?

-Comfortable clothes, trail tennis shoes, a waterproof jacket, dry bag, snacks, sunscreen, repellent, towel, hat, and an excellent attitude.
+Comfortable clothes for walking, trail tennis shoes, waterproof jacket, insect repellent, change of clothes and an excellent attitude.

 Contact:Quebrada González Sector, Zurquí Office: 2206-5577 / 2206-5500

 We left early from Karla’s house to get on Route 32 and arrive at Braulio Carrillo National Park in the Quebrada González Sector.
 On the way, it kept on raining and when we got there we had to wait for a minute under the roof until it cleared up so we could walk.

 The first trail was called Las Palmar that we did was the one that starts at the parking lot and makes a half-circle until you get back to the parking lot.
 Then we began to walk calmly, like any tropical rainforest there are many bugs and plants to observe.
 The trail is very clear so there is no way to get lost, we recommend that you bring a camera-ready, we even bumped into a snake on the path.
 The walk is super nice to connect with nature and it’s not at all complicated.